 Definition of Proxy Statement

-Proxy Statement is an important document that is filled with the United States Regulator Securities and Exchange Commission (SEC) by listed Entities before conducting their Annual General Meetings.
-It is a comprehensive document that covers a wide array of information related to business and helps shareholders to make decisions that will be put for discussion and approval in the Annual Meeting in a more informed way.
+Proxy Statement is an important document filled with the United States Regulator Securities and Exchange Commission (SEC) by listed Entities before conducting their Annual General Meetings.
+It is a comprehensive document that covers a wide array of business information and helps shareholders make decisions that will be put for discussion and approval in the Annual Meeting in a more informed way.

-A lot of issues can be covered under the Proxy statement.
+A lot of issues can cover under the Proxy statement.
 Notable among them include:

 - Election of Directors of the Company